netgroup-polito/mdo2frog4/README.md

 # Mdo2frog4

-The Mdo2frog4 is an intermediate module is between the [https://github.com/netgroup-polito/frog4-orchestrator/]FROG4 global orchestrator and the upper layers of the Unify architecture.
+The Mdo2frog4 is an intermediate module situated between the [https://github.com/netgroup-polito/frog4-orchestrator](FROG4 global orchestrator) and the upper layers of the Unify architecture.
 It operates as follows:
   * receives commands from the upper layers of the Unify architecture based on the virtualizer library defined by WP3;
   * converts those commands in the formalism natively supported by the FROG4 orchestrator